 The National Archives of Ireland, located on Bishop Street in Dublin, holds records which they describe in the following way, "the records of the modern Irish State [i.e. The Republic of Ireland] which document its historical evolution and the creation of our national identity".
 The NAI also offers a free Genealogy Advisory Service for those visiting in person.

-This LINK provides information about the family history and genealogy materials held by the National Archives, as well as a list of its most popular genealogy resources.
+This LINK provides information about the family history and genealogy materials held by the National Archives, as well as a list of its most popular online genealogy resources.

 The National Library of Ireland

 Located on Kildare Street in Dublin, the National Library of Ireland (NLI) is an important stop for anyone conducting in-person family history research.
 Library material includes the microfilms of Catholic parish registers, copies of the important nineteenth century land valuations (the Tithe Applotment Books and Griffith's Valuation), trade and social directories, estate records and newspapers.
 The NLI also offers a free Genealogy Advisory Service for those visiting in person.
 Also, important to note, that on 8 July 2015 the NLI will be releasing online digitized copies of the microfilm images of the Catholic parish registers.

 Using the resources of National Archives United Kingdom

 In addition to the resources on the island of Ireland, make use of the resources available through the National Archives UK at Kew, England.
 Ireland was under British rule for over 700 years, so if you are looking for information which is held by neither Northern Ireland nor The Republic of Ireland, then you may find it here.